QBobWatson/ipe2tikz/README.md

 ipe2tikz
 ========

+*Update:* This repository is not maintained.
+The software is licensed under the GPL; anyone is welcome to fork it.

 This is a TikZ exporter ipelet: a plugin for [Ipe](http://ipe.otfried.org/) that exports **readable** [TikZ](https://sourceforge.net/projects/pgf/) pictures for use in LaTeX documents.